Baal Shem Tov: Misattributed images

 A portrait by John Singleton Copley, often mistaken for the Baal Shem Tov, is a portrait of Hayyim Samuel Jacob Falk, who was known as "the Baal Shem of London".
 Another popular image is in fact Elijah Guttmacher, the Gradeitzer Rebbe.

 In popular culture

 In 2019, the American funk quartet The Fearless Flyers released an instrumental single named "The Baal Shem Tov" in honor of the rabbi.

 Singer Matisyahu's song Baal Shem Tov on the album Spark Seeker is named after him.

 He was portrayed by Luzer Twersky in the Ukrainian film Dovbush (2023).

-The Israeli author Yochi Brandes authored the novel Adele, which explores the life of Baal Shem Tov from the perspective of his daughter, Adele (Udel).